 Ethical Guidelines

-ethical guidelines, which are applicable to all ECA Members and staff.
-The aim of these guidelines is to help ensure that daily decisions, both in auditing and in running the institution, comply with the principles laid down in the INTOSAI Code.
-The second part of the guidelines focuses on the ethical obligations applicable to staff who are subject to the Staff Regulations of officials.
+The ECA endorses the requirements set out in the INTOSAI Code of Ethics(opens in new window) (ISSAI 130) and has included them in the first part of its ethical guidelines, which are applicable to all ECA Members and staff.
+The aim of these guidelines is to help ensure that daily decisions on both auditing and the running of the institution comply with the principles laid down in the INTOSAI Code.
+The second part of the guidelines focuses on the ethical obligations applicable to staff who are subject to the Staff Regulations of Officials.

 Code of Conduct for ECA Members

-code of conduct setting out their obligation to observe the following ethical principles: integrity, independence, objectivity, competence, professional behaviour, confidentiality, transparency, dignity, commitment, loyalty, discretion and collegiality.
+ECA Members are subject to a Code of Conduct setting out their obligation to observe the following ethical principles: integrity, independence, objectivity, competence, professional behaviour, confidentiality, transparency, dignity, commitment, loyalty, discretion and collegiality.

 Reviews of the ECA’s ethical framework

-peer review report concluded that the ECA had established sound standards, particularly with its ethical guidelines for all staff and the code of conduct for its Members.
+A peer review of the ECA’s ethical framework was carried out in 2019 by the Supreme Audit Institutions of Poland and Croatia, both of which are experienced in the field.
+The Peer Review Report concluded that the ECA had established sound standards, particularly in its ethical guidelines for all staff and the Code of Conduct for its Members.
 The peer review team did, however, make specific recommendations for an even clearer, more coherent and continually improving ethical framework at the ECA.

 Ethics Committee